ewpnia/DjangoTranning/README.md

 DjangoTranning
 ==============

-A small exercise page build by Django.
+A simple exercise page build by Django.